 Maple Village Waldorf School complies with all California vaccination and reporting laws and encourages parents to make informed vaccination decisions in partnership with their family health care provider.
 Employees of the school do not give medical advice.

-In the case of an outbreak of an infectious disease, we follow the direction of the Los Angeles County Health Department in determining and taking the necessary steps.
+In the case of an outbreak of an infectious disease, we follow the direction of the Long Beach Health Department in determining and taking the necessary steps.
 These may include requiring any non-immunized children and adults to remain away from school for a prescribed period of time, until the local health officer is satisfied that the person is no longer at risk of developing the disease.